Anabil-Baruah/cheque-master/README.md

 # Step 3: Install the necessary dependencies.
 npm i

+# Step 4: Start the backend API (Express) in another terminal.
+npm run dev:server

-# Step 4: Start the development server with auto-reloading and an instant preview.
+# Step 5: Start the Next.js development server.
 npm run dev

+# If port 3000 is busy, run on a different port:
+npx next dev -p 3001
 ```

 **Edit a file directly in GitHub**